luca-de-bar/tailwind-vite-setup/README.md

 6. Run the PowerShell script `tailwind.ps1` by entering the following command:
       ```sh
    .\tailwind.ps1
-7. Remove the extra css from in the `style.css` and uncomment the following string:
+7. Remove the extra css in the `style.css` and uncomment the following string:

    ```css
    /*